Do you remember the saying, "you can never have too much of a good thing?" Well, in some instances, that can spell disaster, particularly in ministry.

 You can be a relevant church or ministry organization without overloading your team members and your calendar.
 You can be dynamic and impact people with the Gospel without saying yes to every opportunity.
 Just because you could...doesn't mean you should.

 I know what you may be thinking.
 "But we do a lot of good things!"
 I do not doubt that you do.
 But even too many good things can lead to burnout and overwhelm.

-You will run on empty and decrease your impact if you are involved in and advance everything that is recognized as "good."
+We will run on empty and decrease our impact if we are involved in and advance everything we recognize as "good."
 Too many things, even good things, can be a detriment to your ministry, let alone to your soul.
 Too many good initiatives crammed into your schedule can steal your joy.
 Too many good things can make you run around like crazy, too many good things can take a bite out of your marriage and family, too many good things can keep you from having quality time with God.
 Too many good things can derail you and dilute your effectiveness for the Kingdom.

-If you want to model well for others how to share life and the Gospel, do a few things well and create plenty of space and margin.
-Creating margin within your day or week is not irresponsible or a waste of time.
+If we want to model well for others how to share life and the Gospel, we need to do a few things well and create plenty of space and margin.
+Creating margin within our day or week is not irresponsible or a waste of time.
+Creating healthy rhythms is wise.
 It's in the cracks and crevices of unplanned time that we are renewed, relationships are nurtured, Jesus is shared, ideas are sparked, and God is heard.

 In what ways are you continually chasing the pursuit of more?
 Where do you need to scale back?
 What few things can you do well?

 This free guide shares tips to lay a solid foundation and gives you practical strategies that you can put into place in order to free up margin in your week and stay on track!